Implicit transaction costs and the fundamental theorems of asset pricing: Hedging in the implicit transaction cost economy

-We can thus come to the conclusion that the implicit transaction cost economy is incomplete in the sense of Definition (\ref{cc}), but any contingent claim can be hedged in the $L^2(\mathbb{Q})$-sense by continuous bounded variation strategies, namely we have the following result. \begin{theorem} Suppose there exists an unique equivalent $\mathbb{Q}$-local martingale measure to $\mathbb{P}$ such that $M(\cdot,0)+\frac{1}{2}\mbox{sgn}(\Delta Z^1_{\cdot})P(\cdot,0)$ is a $\mathbb{Q}$-local martingale.
-Then, any contingent claim in the implicit transaction cost economy can be approximated in an $L^2(\mathbb{Q})$-sense. \end{theorem} \begin{remark} The approach we have just described above follows the work of \c{C}etin (2004).
+We can thus come to the conclusion that the implicit transaction cost economy is incomplete in the sense of Definition \ref{cc}, but at least the investor could obtain a better approximation of the contingent claim's value (in the $L^2(\mathbb{Q})$-sense) by using continuous of bounded variation strategies.
 In a few words, it says that the use of continuous and of bounded variation trading strategies is the best choice to make when dealing with the problem of hedging in markets with implicit transaction costs.
-Moreover, note also that Theorem (\ref{com}) holds if the economy with only transaction costs is complete. \end{remark}